 - Cook on low flame for about 10 minutes.

 - Rajma masala gravy turns a dark red colour and is silken and creamy in consistency.
 Taste and adjust seasoning.

 - Serve hot with boiled basmati rice for a gastronomic delight.

 This is a truly delicious curry, a staple in North Indian homes.
-Have it with parathas, rotis or pair it with rice for a delightful meal.
+This curry when paired with boiled basmati rice is called Rajma chawal which is a favourite Sunday meal in my family.
 It makes for a good lunchbox choice as well as this curry is pretty high in protein.